EvanDongChen/CMPT354-LibraryDataBase/README.md

    ```sh
    npm install
    ```
-3. Start the frontend server:
+3. Start the frontend server: (you might need to open a new terminal for the frontend folder for this step)
    ```sh
    npm start
    ```